mnberthe/aws-solutions-architect-associate-notes/README.md

 ## Inspector

+- Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS
 - Automated Security Assessments
 - For :
   - __EC2 instances__ using __System Manager (SSM) Agent__ running on EC2 instances
   - __Amazon ECR__ - Assessment of containers as they are pushed to __ECR__
   - __Lambda Functions__ Identifies software vulnerabilities in function code and package dependencies
+  - __2 Types of assessment__
+    - __Network Assessments__
+      - Network configuration analysis to checks for ports reachable from outsive the VPC
+      - Inspector agent is not required
+    - __Host Assessments__
+      - Vulnerability software(CVE), host hardening(CIS benchmarks), and security best practices
+      - Inspector agent is required

 - Integration with __AWS Security Hub__
 - Send findings to Amazon __Event Bridge__